Yosemite Creek Campground

 - Denotes which shuttle stop when you see this icon.

-Yosemite Creek is the most difficult campground to get to in the park.
-Located a little over an hour from Yosemite Valley, Yosemite Creek Campground is a geat place to camp to avoid the crowds of the valley.
+Yosemite Creek campground is the most difficult campground to get to in the park.
+Located a little over an hour from Yosemite Valley, Yosemite Creek Campground is a great place to camp to avoid the crowds of the valley.
 It is also a first come first served campground and if the other campgrounds are full, this one may have sites open.
 Expect a slow ride in as the unmaintained paved road full of potholes, bumps and turns leads the way down to the campground.
 It will take you at least 20 minutes to drive the 4.7 miles and quite a bit more if you get behind a few cars.
 For those of you who read this, when someone comes up behind you, pull to the side and let them pass.

 RV's and trailers are not recommended at this campground, the drive in is just to difficult.

 Cost per night is $10 per person per night.
+There is a self pay station at the entrance to the campground.

 The rough granite landscape and high elevation makes for some really nice stargazing.